doctrine/DoctrineBundle/Resources/doc/entity-listeners.rst

             </services>
         </container>

+This configuration is not valuable from doctrine/doctrine-bundle 2.6 version with symfony 5.4.
+You'll have to use the entity annotation for listeners.

 The ``event`` attribute is required if the entity listener is not registered on the entity.
 If you don't specify the ``method`` attribute, it falls back on the subscribed event name.